awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    echo "Grant arn: $GRANT_ARN"
    ```

-1. Create a K8 secret with the license token and IAM role using the secret format defined previously\.
+1. Create a Kubernetes secret with the license token and IAM role using the secret format defined previously\.
 Use the License Manager `CreateToken` API operation to generate a license token\.
 Then, use the IAM `CreateRole` API operation to create an IAM role with permissions and a trust policy\.
 See the example in the following script\.
 The following script uses test buyer account credentials\.

    ```
    read -p 'AWS Account for test license: ' TEST_ACCOUNT_ID